Long gone are the days when the obvious or the only apparent choice was ADP for your company’s HR outsourcing needs.

 These companies’ strengths lie in their HR Technology platforms.
-They do not co-share any legal responsibility of keeping you compliant with federal, state, local labor laws or other regulation.
+They do not co-share any legal responsibility of keeping you compliant with federal, state, or local labor laws or other regulations.

 They provide the technology and support for it so that you can then use it internally.
-To this technology you can tie payroll, worker’s compensation and employee benefits to it.
+With this technology you can tie payroll, worker’s compensation, and employee benefits to it.

 Zenefits backed by venture capital got a lot of notoriety recently.

-Their business model is to share their cutting edge technology with all their client companies who want to use their platform for free as long as they are willing to get the various insurance solutions they would get anyway through them; primarily the health insurance.
+Their business model is to share their cutting-edge technology with all their client companies who want to use their platform for free as long as they are willing to get the various insurance solutions they would get anyway through them; primarily health insurance.
 This is how they get compensated; by gaining a commission from those carriers.

 Zenefits’ compensation does not affect your business financially in one way or another so there is no downside to making them your broker of record.

-On the other side of this we find Zenefits experience lies primarily in its technology and less so in insurance and other components.
-The majority of issues we found were in dealings with the health insurance and some payroll related.
+On the other side of this, we find Zenefits experience lies primarily in its technology and less so in insurance and other components.
+The majority of issues we found were in dealings with health insurance and some payroll related.

 The onboarding process with Zenefits seems to be smooth enough in most cases.
 You are assigned an implementation manager to help you through the onboarding process.
 Most people have nice things to say about them.

 Another company heavily advertised and very well financed is Namely.

 They have a similar model as Zenefits, except they do charge for their technology and the cost depends on which modules you require.